ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 !!! note
     In this approach, each `hetjob` component must be on its own set of nodes.
     You cannot use this approach to place different `hetjob` components on the same node.

-If two or more heterogeneous components need to share a unique `MPI_COMM_WORLD`, a single `srun` invocation with the differrent components separated by a colon `:` should be used.
-Arguements to the individual components of the `srun` control the placement of the tasks and threads for each component.
+If two or more heterogeneous components need to share a unique `MPI_COMM_WORLD`, a single `srun` invocation with the different components separated by a colon `:` should be used.
+Arguments to the individual components of the `srun` control the placement of the tasks and threads for each component.
 For example, running the same `xthi-a` and `xthi-b` executables as above but now in a shared